unional/typescript-blackbook/pages/07-files-and-projects/compiler-options.md

 > Why?

-Since this flag does not affect code emit, it creates a discrepency between the typings and the actual emitted code.
+Since this flag does not affect code emit, it creates a discrepancy between the typings and the actual emitted code.
 This causes a systematic issue at consumption rendering your package is not usable in certain ecosystem.
 The only place that make sense to use this flag is at the application level.
 But even that, you can just use `esModuleInterop` instead.